 In return for his or her stipend, a Ph.D. student serves as a Teaching Assistant, Teaching Fellow, or Research Assistant (see below).

 Service stipends checks are paid via direct deposit to students' accounts on the 16th of the month in eight installments (September, October, November, December, February, March, April, May).
 Taxes are withheld from this payment depending on tax forms filled out by the student.
 Please note that there is no check in January, so plan your expenses accordingly.

 In some cases, an advanced student may have to leave the Boston area yet wish to continue on as a doctoral student.
 This can be done if the student has completed all course requirements and if the student’s committee agrees.
 However, the student cannot receive a stipend in this case, because the student will not be able to serve in the capacity of RA, TA, or TF.

 All graduate students are required to seek pre-doctoral funding during the first and second year of graduate school.
 For first year students, application to NSF can be useful to organize your research plans.
 Consult your advisor early.
 The application is lengthy and due on November 1.
-For second year students, application to an external agency is a requirement only if you did not receive funding on your first year application.
-Ryan Desrosiers in the Dean’s office is available for pre-award support as well as support for locating funding opportunities.
+For second-year students, application to an external agency is a requirement only if you did not receive funding on your first year application.

 NSF Graduate Student Fellowship Policies